AutoUpdatingBSoD/LinkCheckNGrab/README.md

 - Program/File Settings:
    - Config file:
                 - The file for parsing redirects is named:
-                   -  "configtext.txt" for LinkCheckNGrab.sh
+                   -  "configtext.txt" for internally facing redirects not found by wildcard
-                   -  "configmatch.txt" for LinkCheckNGrabWRegex.sh
+                   -  "configmatch.txt" for internally facing redirects found by wildcard
-                   -  "exttext.txt" for ExternalLinkCheckNGrab.sh
+                   -  "exttext.txt" for externally facing redirects not found by wildcard
-                   -  "extmatch.txt" for ExternalLinkCheckNGrabWRegex.sh
+                   -  "extmatch.txt" for externally facing redirects found by wildcard
-                - Contents must be of format "Redirect 301 Source Destination" for each redirect in LinkCheckNGrab.sh and
+                - Contents must be of format "Redirect 301 Source Destination" for each redirect using internally facing redirects
-                  LinkCheckNGrabWRegex.sh
                 - Contents must be of format
-                  "RedirectMatch 301 Source Destination" for each redirect in
+                  "RedirectMatch 301 Source Destination" for each redirect using externally facing redirects.
-                  ExternalLinkCheckNGrab and ExternalLinkCheckNGrabWRegex.sh.
-                - Every redirect MUST have exactly ONE space between the
+                - Every argument MUST have exactly ONE space between each argument
-                  Redirect(Match) 301, the source redirect, and the
-                  destination redirect.
+                - in a txt file.
-                - In regex redirect files, you must remove the beginning karat from the regex portion of each source or the code will not
+                - In regex redirect files, you must remove the beginning karat from the regex portion of each source if there is a karat, or the code will not work.
-                  work.

 ---
 <h1 align="center">INSTALL AND RUN</h1>